 Aggy is the assistant manager of a phone shop and has been vegetarian for a few years now.
 She moved to Fraserburgh, Scotland, from Lithuania when she was 14 and tells us about her life as a vegetarian.

-I always wanted to be vegetarian when I was younger, I loved animals, but as you grow up my parents taught me that meat is part of your diet, you have to be strong, you have to drink milk to have strong bones.
-In Lithuania most of the meals come with meat, we do eat a lot of vegetables but theyinvolve meat, and we grow up with “you can’t be a vegetarian, to be healthy you need your protein”.
-When I got older I started researching this because I was eating meat and veggies but trying not to eat carbs yet I wasn’t really satisfied, I was still hungry.
+I always wanted to be vegetarian when I was younger, I loved animals, but as I grew up my parents taught me that “meat is part of your diet, you have to be strong, you have to drink milk to have strong bones.”
+In Lithuania most of the meals come with meat.
+We do eat a lot of vegetables but they are served with meat and we grow up hearing “you can’t be a vegetarian, to be healthy you need your protein”.
+When I got older I started researching this because I was eating meat and veggies and trying not to eat carbs yet I wasn’t really satisfied, I was still hungry.

 Because I am a big foodie and I like to try and eat different foods, I thought I could never stick to a vegetarian diet because most of the “fancy meals” will include meat.
 I was always pushing back.

 I decided “I’m not going to try and be vegetarian, I’m just going to try to eat less meat” so I started looking at recipes.
 I had tried being vegetarian before and always failed: I didn’t want to assign a label to start with, just see how it goes one day at a time.
 I started cooking more vegetarian meals and quickly I realised I hadn’t eaten any meat, I’ve not missed anything and I’m satisfied: I’m not hungry and I’m feeling better.
 I had had problems with my stomach and now they have gone away unless I’m drinking alcohol or eating junk food.
 Since becoming vegetarian I feel much better and when I go to the gym I don’t feel like I have no energy.
 Before I would go for a run and be tired after five minutes.